YonseiESC/ESC-23FALL/Project/Team 2/README.md

 ## Files Description
+`ESC 23-2 Final Project Paper Review Team2.pdf` : Paper summary on Remarks on Parallel Analysis

-``ESC 23-2 Final Project Team2``: Final Presentation
+``ESC 23-2 Final Project Team2.pdf``: Final Presentation

-`Final projec_Team2_Model2_Gaussian.R`: Simulate PA using the data generating method2 with gaussian distribution of the project in team1 [Team1 Paper](https://arxiv.org/abs/1909.10710)
+`Final projec_Team2_Model2_Gaussian.R`: Simulate PA using the data generating method2 with gaussian distribution of the [project in team1](https://arxiv.org/abs/1909.10710)

 `Final projec_Team2_Model2_Uniform.R`: Simulate PA using the data generating method2 with uniform distribution of the project in team1